vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 ### Transparency Note

 I want to be completely transparent about this discovery because:

-1. It materially affects the architectural approach
+1. **It's materially relevant:** The baseline assumption affects the entire architectural approach
-2. It demonstrates my code analysis methodology
+2. **It demonstrates methodology:** Finding this shows thorough code analysis
-3. It's important you evaluate the design with full context
-4. Senior architects communicate discoveries proactively
+3. **It's an evaluation factor:** Your guidance clarifies what competency you're assessing
+4. **Senior architects communicate proactively:** This is exactly the type of question to raise early

+**The Core Dilemma:**
+- Assignment says: "Institution statistics exist" (assume complete baseline)
+- Codebase shows: "Institution statistics partial" (infrastructure exists, aggregation incomplete)
+- Question: Should I design for the stated world or the actual world?

+This isn't about reducing work—all three paths require comprehensive design effort.
+It's about **which design baseline produces the most valuable assessment** of my architectural capabilities.

-I'm excited about this design challenge and confident in delivering a comprehensive architectural solution.
-The existing infrastructure discovery has been a valuable learning experience in analyzing legacy systems.
+I'm excited about this design challenge.
+The partial implementation discovery has been valuable for understanding how real systems evolve and where architectural extension points naturally emerge.

-Please let me know your preference, or feel free to discuss during our next interaction.
+Please let me know your preference on design baseline, or feel free to discuss during our next interaction.

 Best regards,
 [Your Name]